traitecoevo/modeladequacy/analysis/README.md

-# Common phylogenetic trait models are widely inadequate: Analysis
+# Model adequacy and the macroevolution of angiosperm functional traits: Analysis

 If you have time on your hands and `make` is installed, you only have to run `make` and everything will run.